Close Recently added item(s)

 You have no items in your shopping cart.

-In this glove care guide, we’ll discuss:
+In this baseball and softball glove care guide, we'll discuss

 Proper softball and baseball glove care is essential to ensuring your glove lasts longer than just one season.
 Keep in mind that most gloves are made of tough and durable organic leather, but they’re vulnerable to deterioration if not properly maintained.
 Going through an entire season not caring for your glove will turn your investment into one that’s guaranteed not to last long.
 And let’s face it, once you spend the time it takes to break in your glove, the last thing you want to do is have to start the whole process over again.

 If you don’t know any better, you may think cleaning a baseball or softball glove is as simple as wiping off the excess dirt that builds up, but if you want to learn how to clean a baseball glove or softball glove the right way, there are some tools that you can use to help.
-Those tools include:

 The process to clean a glove is simple and can be completed as follows:

 One of the greatest mistakes a player can make is not knowing how to store a baseball glove properly.
 Sometimes players just toss their glove in a closet or in the garage, or they leave it in their bat bag for long periods of time.
-Taking care to store your glove the proper way, both during the season and during the off season, will ensure it’s ready to go when the next spring rolls around.
+Taking care of your glove the proper way, both during the season and during the off season, will ensure it’s ready to go when the next spring rolls around.
 Follow these ultimate baseball glove storage tips to keep your glove in the best condition:

 It’s worth noting that keeping a glove in the bed of a truck or trunk of a car and exposing it to extreme sun and heat can contribute to the breaking down of the leather and laces quickly.
 If you notice a lace has begun to rip or crack, you will want to re-lace the glove before using it in a game again or else you risk it breaking, possibly leading to injury.
 If you do need to re-lace your glove, check out our how to repair your glove guide.